ChaminW/CudaColorToGreyscale/README.md

-# Color to Greyscale Conversion with CUDA programming
+# Color to Greyscale Conversion with CUDA Programming

 A common way to represent color images is known as RGBA - the color is specified by how much Red, Green, and Blue is in it.